I will not send my child to Winter Camp if they have any symptoms suggestive of COVID-19.

 If throughout the day any of the Camp Tzevet, Hanhaga, or Ester believe my child is displaying symptoms of COVID-19 and this is subsequently confirmed by our doctor, it is my responsibility to pick them up or arrange for them to be picked up.

-- If a child has a medical condition or special requirements, it must be made known to Ester and the medics (Romy and Jake Leibowitz) before camp.
+- If a child has a medical condition or special requirements, it must be made known to Ester and the medic before camp.

 - Every child must maintain their hygiene throughout camp.
 Sanitiser will also be dispensed before and after every meal.